-What is cloud-based digital signage software, and how does it differ from the alternatives?
-If you’re wondering this, you’re not alone – it’s one of the most common questions CrownTV customers ask us.
+What is cloud-based digital signage software?
+How does it differ from the alternatives?
+If you’re wondering this, you’re not alone.

 In a survey conducted by Wakefield Research for Citrix with over 1,000 participants, only 16% could properly define “the cloud”.
 29% incorrectly defined it using a weather-related term.
-51% – including a majority of tech-savvy millennials – thought stormy weather can interfere with the cloud (it can’t).
-Of the 54% of respondents who claimed they don’t use the cloud, 95% of them actually do.
+51% thought stormy weather can interfere with the cloud (it can’t).
+And of the 54% of respondents who claimed they don’t use the cloud, 95% of them actually do.

 “The cloud” or cloud computing consists of a network of servers that host data and deliver services.
 An example of using the cloud would be backing up your iPhone to iCloud.
-The service delivery function of the cloud often consists of subscription-based software programs that are accessible online, otherwise known as Software-as-a-Service or SaaS.
+The service delivery function of the cloud often consists of subscription-based software that is accessible online, otherwise known as Software-as-a-Service (SaaS).

-Most modern digital signage solutions include cloud-based digital signage software for content management.
-But before purchasing a cloud-based solution, you may want to know:
+Many modern digital signage solutions include cloud-based digital signage software for content management.
+Before purchasing a cloud-based solution, you may want to know:

 –what it is and how it works

 –how it differs from the alternatives

 –its advantages, and whether they serve your needs

 Here’s a rundown of each of these points.

 What is cloud-based digital signage software?

-With cloud-based digital signage software, you log into your dashboard from a web browser on an internet-connected device (computer, tablet or smartphone) to manage your digital signage content.
-Through your dashboard you can control any of your content or displays in real-time, no matter where you or your displays are located – as long as you’re connected to the internet.
+With cloud-based digital signage software, you log into your dashboard on an internet-connected device (computer, tablet or smartphone) to manage your content.
+Through your dashboard, you can control any of your digital signage content or displays in real-time, no matter where you are – as long as you’re connected to the internet.

 Compare this method to saving content from your computer onto a USB drive and plugging it into a TV.
 One method requires an internet connection, while the other doesn’t.
 One method allows you to manage content remotely, while the other doesn’t.